9 Important fluxes for ceramics

 Potassium(K) – The Rapid Falcon

-Potassium is a higly reactive chemical; both flammable and a explotion hazard.
+Potassium in it's clean form is a higly reactive chemical; caustic, flammable and a explotion hazard.
 Potassium reacts with oxygen and the moist in air, it react violently with water produsing Hydrogen gas (H2): Heat from the reaction, combined with the Hydrogen gas, can be explosive.
-Potassium Oxide - melting point 740 °C

 Familiarize yourself with the safety information before use of Potassium